DataIntellectTech/TorQ/docs/analyticslib.md

 (the cross product of distinct values at the input).

 ### Usage
-- Dictionary containing:
+Input is be a dictionary containing:
-	- table  	- keyed or unkeyed in-memory table
+* 	table: Keyed or unkeyed in memory table
-	- keycols  	- the columns of the table you want to create the rack from.
+* 	keycols:  The columns of the table you want to create the rack from.
-	- base (optional) 	- this is an additional table, against which the rack can be created
+* 	base: This is an additional table, against which the rack can be created (optional)
-	- timeseries.start (optional) 	- start time to create a timeseries rack
+* 	timeseries.start: Start time to create a timeseries rack (optional)
-	- timeseries.end (optional) 	- end time to create a time series rack
+* 	timeseries.end: End time to create a time series rack (optional)
-	- timeseries.interval (optional) 	- the interval for the time racking
+* 	timeseries.interval: The interval for the time racking (optional)
-	- timeseries.round (optional) 		- should rounding be carried out when creating the timeseries
+* 	timeseries.round: Should rounding be carried out when creating the timeseries (optional)
-	- fullexpansion (optional, default is 0b) - determines whether the required columns of input table will be expanded themselves or not.
+* 	fullexpansion: Determines whether the required columns of input table will be expanded themselves or not. (optional, default is 0b)

 A timeseries is optional but if it is required then start, end, and interval must be specified as a dictionary called 'timeseries' (round remains optional with a default value of 1b).
 Keyed tables can be provided, these will be unkeyed by the function and crossed as standard unkeyed tables.